supersimplesuper/docs/website/docs/index.md

   - title: A development ecosystem
     icon:
       src: /super-api-ecosystem-vertical-v2.svg
-    details: SuperAPI connects super funds and members at scale, to enable efficiency for employers, employees and software providers when managing superannuation obligations.
+    details: SuperAPI connects super funds and members at scale, to enable efficiency for employers, employees, and software providers when managing superannuation obligations.
   - title: Automation of choice
     icon:
       src: /super-api-embedded-super-choice-form.svg
     details: We digitise the super choice form to enable employees to make super choices through an informed process.
-We reduce invalid choices through automation, validation and UX that informs users of their decisions and obligations.
+We reduce invalid choices through automation, validation, and UX that informs users of their decisions and obligations.
   - title: Power through connection
     icon:
       src: /simple-ecosystem-overview.png
-    details: Through productised abstraction, we bring the power of a range of API's for superannuation together in a single package, which solves the key problems faced by employers.
+    details: Through productised abstraction, we bring the power of a range of APIs for superannuation together in a single package, which solves the key problems faced by employers.
 ---

 ![Product Overview](/super-api-product-overview-v2.svg "Product Overview")